vveliev/nomad-formula/README.rst

 Install the Nomad package from source, and register the appropriate service definition with systemd.

 This state can be called independently.

+Setting the pillar value `nomad:build` to `False` will install from binaries provided by Hashicorp.

 ``config``
 -----------